abedra/codemash2017/README.md

-# Building a Dynamic Security Response Environment (Strangeloop 2015 Workshop)
+# Building a Dynamic Security Response Environment

 This repository contains the slides and requisite material for the *Building a Dynamic Security Response Environment* workshop.
 The